mzhr/mzhr.github.io/posts/react-react-native-forms-in-2023-a-quick-overview.md

 ---
-title: 'Using Forms in React 2023'
+title: 'React/React Native forms in 2023; a quick overview.'
 date: '2023-01-03'
 ---